anshulgera17/devOps/Docker_Learning.md

 - LABEL
 - MAINTAINER
 - ENTRYPOINT
+#### what is port forwarding ?
+#### Answer:
+- sending server request to container port is port forwarding we can achieve by `docker container run -itd --name nginx -p 8080:80 nginx` p option
 #### Docker installation in ec2 ubuntu instance

 - Go to this link and run commands:-